List of Winx Club episodes: Season 8 (2019)

-Reboot (2024)

-In 2022, Iginio Straffi announced that "a brand new CG Winx animated series reboot is going into production.
-Yes, a reboot."

 Films

 The Secret of the Lost Kingdom (2007)

 On 8 October 2006, a Winx Club CGI film was announced on Rainbow's website.
 The Secret of the Lost Kingdom was released in Italy on 30 November 2007.
 Its television premiere was on 11 March 2012 on Nickelodeon in the United States.
 The plot takes place after the events of the first three seasons.

 Magical Adventure (2010)

 In 2007, production began on a sequel to The Secret of the Lost Kingdom, before the fourth season had been written.
 It was released in Italy on 29 October 2010.
 Its television premiere was on 20 May 2013, on Nickelodeon in the United States.

 The Mystery of the Abyss (2014)

 In late 2010, it was announced that Viacom (the owner of Nickelodeon and eventual co-owner of Rainbow) would provide the resources necessary to produce a new Winx film.
 The movie follows the events of the fifth season and was released in Italy on 4 September 2014.
 The film made its television premiere on Nickelodeon Germany on 8 August 2015.